profeBorjaMolinaZea/prueba2/README.md

 # prueba2
 For testing

-Adding some text!! new brach2
+Adding some text!! new brach3

 Linea añadida por usuario2

+Ahora añado yo una linea